-Each year, over 17,000 training hours are logged related to Prevention, Rescue Practices, Fire and Arson Recognition, Emergency Vehicle Operations, Emergency Operations, Hazardous Materials Incident Command System and Terrorism Preparedness.
+Each year, over 17,000 training hours are logged related to Fire Prevention, Rescue Practices, Fire and Arson Recognition, Emergency Vehicle Operations, Emergency Operations, Hazardous Materials Mitigation Incident Command System and Terrorism Preparedness.

-AREA C UNIFIED RESPONSE - When your house is on fire, or you need emergency medical assistance immediately, you want the closest fire or medical units to be dispatched to your address.
+When your house is on fire, or you need emergency medical assistance immediately, you want the closest fire or medical units to be dispatched to your address.
 But what if you live near a city boundary and the closest fire engine or rescue ambulance belong to another city fire department?
 Or, what if the fire engine from the station down the street is already on another call?
 Who will respond to your emergency?
 Having the closest unit respond immediately to an emergency regardless of jurisdictional boundaries is the key.
-Thanks to the efforts of 13 Fire Chiefs in Southern California, the citizens in their cities are part of this coordinated assistance.
+Thanks to the efforts of 13 Fire Chiefs in AREA C, the citizens in their cities are part of this coordinated assistance.

-Back in 2005, Unified Response was developed and has expended to cover 13 cities: Alhambra, Arcadia, Burbank, Glendale, Monrovia, Montebello, Monterey Park, Pasadena, San Gabriel, San Marino, Sierra Madre, South Pasadena, and Vernon.
+Back in 2005, Unified Response was developed and has expended to cover 13 cities: Alhambra, Arcadia, Burbank, Glendale, Monrovia, Montebello, Monterey Park, Pasadena, San Gabriel, San Marino, Sierra Madre, South Pasadena, and Burbank, Hope Airport.

 Unified Response essentially merged dozens of automatic and mutual-aid agreements between the 13 fire departments into a single automatic aid agreement.
 This eliminated the time-consuming element inherent in mutual-aid agreements, where permission to share resources is sought and obtained by Communications Center staff, before the units can be dispatched.
 When your house is on fire, an additional five-minute delay can mean the difference between moderate damage and a total loss.
 With our Unified Response Automatic-Aid Agreement, this type of permission is not required: the Fire Communications Center immediately dispatches the closest available units to the emergency and everyone works together to handle the incident.